abeltavares/MarketPipe/README.md

 4. Access the Airflow web server:<br>

-      Go to the Airflow web UI at http://localhost:8080 and turn on the data_collection_storage DAG.
+      Go to the Airflow web UI at http://localhost:8080 and turn on the DAGs.

       Alternatively, you can trigger the DAG manually by running the following command in your terminal:

+       $ airflow trigger_dag data_collection_storage_stocks
-       $ airflow trigger_dag data_collection_storage
+       $ airflow trigger_dag data_collection_storage_crypto

 That's it!
-You should now be able to collect and store stock and cryptocurrency data using MarketTracker.
+You should now be able to collect and store stock and cryptocurrency data using MarketTrackPipe.

 ## Usage